shan23chen/HealthLLM_Eval/README.md

 ## Objective/Purpose:

+Artificial Intelligence applications in biomedicine require high performance with minimal errors.
+The recent advances in large language models (LLM) have shown impressive ability in clinical question-answering (QA), but have not been adequately investigated for more specific biomedical use cases.
+This study aims to investigate the performance of LLMs that are accessible to most researchers, such as the ChatGPT family of models (GPT-3.5, GPT-4) in frequent biomedical tasks beyond QA: reasoning and classification.
+We investigate the practical use of these models and compare their performance with classic, less computationally intensive methods.

 ## Materials/Methods:

 Because the openAI API is a public interface, no patient data can be passed to it.
 Thus, we evaluated model performance on two tasks with a total of >10,000 samples as proxies for two of the most frequent tasks in the clinical domain – classification and reasoning (e.g. determining causative relationships).
 The first task was classifying whether statements of clinical and policy recommendations in scientific literature constitute health advice across 3 datasets.
 The second task was causal relation extraction from the biomedical literature in 1 dataset.
 We used 20% of the entire dataset as development (dev) data for the prompts under the settings of zero- and few- shots with and without chain of thought (CoT).
 The most effective prompt from each setting was evaluated with the remaining 80% split.
 We compared models using simple features (bag-of-words (BoW)) with logistic regression, and fine-tuned BioBERT models.